gregorio-project/hyphen-la/patterns/generation/README.md

   `anim-ad-vertō`, `long-ævus`.
 Do not use hyphens if a prefix is assimilated to the following word or extended by *s*: `abstrahō`, `assimils`, `afferō`, `difficilis`, `occidō`, `sustulī`.
-- Use an accented vowel (or a combining acute accent U+301 for vowels with macron) if an uninflectable word with at least to syllables has its accent on the last syllable: `ab-hínc`, `ad-hū́c`.
+- Use an accented vowel (or a *combining acute accent* U+301 for vowels with macron) if an uninflectable word with at least two syllables has its accent on the last syllable: `ab-hínc`, `ad-hū́c`.
 Note: In other cases, the accent is generated automatically by the scripts.
 - Only use lowercase letters except at the beginning of proper nouns and their derivatives.